Links (external links open in a new window)

 Manufacturer: Vistosi, Murano, Italy.

 Other versions: Also made as table lamp and floor lamp.
 Many different sizes and colours were produced.
-A red Onion pendant light on this website: Vistosi Onion Pendant Light.
+A red Onion pendant light on this website: Vistosi Red Onion Pendant Lamp.

 Incamiciato: overlay lattimo glass (= milky looking glass) with a layer of transparent coloured glass.